zinic/crawl/output.md

 #### Rule: Delayed Effect Duration
 Denotes the duration or preparation time required before an aspect becomes effective.

+Part of me thinks that this rule should return AP since it delays when an effect happens but it could also delay when damage happens like a bomb that takes more skill to place, etc.

 * **1 Turn**
 	* Aspect Point Cost: 2